mmdsharifi/personal-goals/asStudent.md

 ## goals for last 6 months of year

-- [ ] go to one of tehran university! <3
+- [ ] go to one of tehran university
 - [ ] study in e-commerce field
-- amazing thingss ...
-- keep great works!